emarsden/pg-el/README.md

 Extract information from the `PGRESULT` returned by `pg-exec`.
 The `WHAT` keyword can be one of

-- `:connection`: retrieve the database connection.
+* `:connection`: retrieve the database connection.

-- `:status`: a string returned by the backend to indicate the status of the command; it is something like "SELECT" for a select command, "DELETE 1" if the deletion affected a single row, etc.
+* `:status`: a string returned by the backend to indicate the status of the command; it is something like "SELECT" for a select command, "DELETE 1" if the deletion affected a single row, etc.

-- `:attributes`: a list of tuples providing metadata: the first component of each tuple is the attribute's name as a string, the second an integer representing its PostgreSQL type, and the third an integer representing the size of that type.
+* `:attributes`: a list of tuples providing metadata: the first component of each tuple is the attribute's name as a string, the second an integer representing its PostgreSQL type, and the third an integer representing the size of that type.

-- `:tuples`: all the data retrieved from the database, as a list of lists, each list corresponding to one row of data returned by the backend.
+* `:tuples`: all the data retrieved from the database, as a list of lists, each list corresponding to one row of data returned by the backend.

-- `:tuple` tuple-number: return a specific tuple (numbering starts at 0).
+* `:tuple` tuple-number: return a specific tuple (numbering starts at 0).

-- `:oid`: allows you to retrieve the OID returned by the backend if the command was an insertion.
+* `:oid`: allows you to retrieve the OID returned by the backend if the command was an insertion.
-  The OID is a unique identifier for that row in the database (this is PostgreSQL-specific, please refer to the documentation for more details).
+   The OID is a unique identifier for that row in the database (this is PostgreSQL-specific; please refer to the documentation for more details).

+.

+    (pg-cancel con) -> nil

+Ask the server to cancel the command currently being processed by the backend.
+The cancellation request concerns the command requested over database connection `CON`.

     (pg-disconnect con) -> nil

 Close the database connection `CON`.

     (pg-for-each connection select-form callback)